resim-ai/api-client/README.md

 The release workflow will run when a tag matching `v*` is pushed, so to do a release from `main` tag the relevant commit with the next appropriate version number.

-If a release is found to contain issues, it can be deleted from the GitHub releases page.

 ### Dependencies

 You will need Go installed.